sparafina-earthscope/geolab-mspass/README.md

 # **Building Custom GeoLab Images**

 GeoLab environments run inside **Docker containers** — self-contained packages that bundle an operating system, software libraries, and Python packages together.
-This guide walks you through customizing the MSPASS GeoLab image by editing plain-text configuration files, then building the image locally and deploying it in a public repository such as Docker Hub.
+This guide walks you through customizing the MSPASS GeoLab image by editing the Dockerfile and environment.yml file, then building the image locally, and deploying it in a public repository such as Docker Hub.

 ## **Installing Docker Desktop**

-You will need to install Docker Desktop to build and run images on your computer or make them available.
+You will need to install Docker Desktop to build and run images on your computer or make them available on image repositories.
 If you are new to Docker, images, and containers, follow the [instructions](https://docs.docker.com/get-started/introduction/) to install Desktop for your operating system.
 Work through the [modules]([https://docs.docker.com/get-started/introduction/\#modules](https://docs.docker.com/get-started/introduction/#modules)) to learn how to build, run, and publish images.

 After installing Docker Desktop, log into Docker.
 This enables saving or pushing an image to Docker Hub, Docker’s image repository.

-## **Installing git**
+## **Installing Git**

 Git is used to manage code.
 You will need git to make a copy of the GeoLab repository which contains the template for building custom images.
 Follow the [instructions]([https://github.com/git-guides/install-git](https://github.com/git-guides/install-git)) to install git.
 If you are unfamiliar with git, you can work through a [tutorial]([https://github.com/EarthScope/GeoLab-learning-hub/blob/main/tutorials/fundamentals/1\_git\_intro.ipynb](https://github.com/EarthScope/GeoLab-learning-hub/blob/main/tutorials/fundamentals/1_git_intro.ipynb)).

-### **Cloning the repository**
+### **Cloning the Repository**

 Make a copy of this repository by cloning it using git.